Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 - "I want to poke around for an hour" moments.
 You inherited a cluster and want to understand it before touching anything.

 go:embed. - Teams deploying Radar in-cluster as a read-only internal dashboard via the Helm chart.
-If you're fine with shared view and kubeconfig-style access control, that works.
+If you're fine with shared view and your own OIDC or proxy auth in front of it, that works.

 Where OSS is a bad fit: a 12-person team trying to coordinate during a production incident at 2am.
 Everyone running their own local Radar against their own kubeconfig is not incident response, it's a conference call.
 That's the point where you want one URL everyone shares.

 - Teams of 3+ engineers who all need shared context.
-One URL, one timeline everyone sees, one place incidents are tracked.
+One URL, one cluster everyone sees through the same RBAC, one place changes are audited.

 - Fleets of 5+ clusters.
-Fleet view exists because alt-tabbing between five browser tabs of Radar OSS is not a workflow.
+Fleet views exist because alt-tabbing between five browser tabs of Radar OSS is not a workflow.

 - You're tired of kubeconfig-based access control.
-Scoped RBAC per-cluster and per-namespace; Google Workspace, GitHub, and full SAML/OIDC SSO (Okta, Entra ID, any spec-compliant provider) on Team; SCIM 2.0 provisioning on Enterprise.
+Cloud roles map to standard K8s RBAC via impersonation; full SAML / OIDC SSO (Okta, Entra ID, Google Workspace, OneLogin, any spec-compliant provider) is on every plan, including Free.

-Where Radar is a bad fit: an engineer who will use Radar twice a week to check one cluster.
+Where Cloud is a bad fit: an engineer who will use Radar twice a week to check one cluster.
 There's no reason to pay for that.
 Use OSS.

 A lot of teams end up using both, and we think that's correct.

 Shared fleet oversight, alerts, audit trails, on-call?
-Radar.
+Cloud.

 Both have the same mental model.
-You don't flip between "oh, this is the Radar way of doing it" and "this is the Radar way of doing it."
+You don't flip between "oh, this is the OSS way of doing it" and "this is the Cloud way of doing it."
 It's one tool with two deployment shapes.
 Keep both.
-The OSS binary is free forever, and the Radar Free tier covers one cluster for a small team.
+The OSS binary is free forever, and the Cloud Free tier covers three clusters for a small team.

 This is the part I want to be very clear about, because it's where trust in OSS tooling tends to break down.

-Radar is not a replacement for Radar OSS.
+Radar Cloud is not a replacement for Radar OSS.
 OSS stays Apache 2.0.
 OSS stays single-binary.
 OSS stays fully featured for single-cluster work.
-Resources, Topology, Timeline, Helm, Traffic - all of it stays in OSS.
-We are not gating features in OSS to push people toward Radar.
+Resources, Topology, Timeline, Helm, GitOps, Traffic, Cluster audit, MCP - all of it stays in OSS.
+We are not gating features in OSS to push people toward Cloud.

-Radar adds things OSS can't meaningfully do on its own: multi-cluster aggregation, persistent 30-day (or 1-year) retention in a real database, alerting out to Slack and PagerDuty, SSO and SCIM, audit logs, compliance certifications.
+Cloud adds things OSS can't meaningfully do on its own: multi-cluster aggregation, SSO mapped to standard K8s RBAC, an org-scoped audit log, hub-side notifications when a cluster disconnects, compliance certifications, BYOC for regulated environments.
 Those are genuinely different surface areas, not artificially withheld capabilities.

 We'll never rug-pull OSS.
 Specifically:

-- We won't move existing OSS features into a Radar-only tier.
+- We won't move existing OSS features into a Cloud-only tier.

 - We won't add mandatory telemetry or cloud check-ins to the OSS binary.